Tiago-deCastro/Tiago-deCastro/README.md

 Here are some ideas to get you started:
 -->

+My name is Tiago de Castro and I am a customer support agent who started last year my journey into web development and is currently loking for my first coding job.

 - 🔭 I’m currently working on: Building portfolio and getting my first coding job
 - 🌱 I’m currently learning: React/Redux/Typescript
 - 📫 How to reach me: tiagodecastro.sf[at]gmail[dot]com